QianyiWu/GSRec/README.md

 ## Acknowledgement

 We thank all authors from [3D-GS](https://github.com/graphdeco-inria/gaussian-splatting) for presenting such an excellent work.
-We also thanks all the authors from [Scaffold-GS](https://arxiv.org/abs/2312.00109), which we choose it as baseline.
+We also thanks all the authors from [Scaffold-GS](https://arxiv.org/abs/2312.00109), which we choose it as base model.